LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-2/README.md

 ### Demo

 Here is a demo of what you are trying to accomplish: <a href="http://htmlpreview.github.io/?https://github.com/LaunchCodeEducation/flicklist/blob/f3dae711763c73f56267ac35e076c56383183829/index.html" target="_blank">FlickList 2 Demo</a>.
 Play around with the demo for a minute and get familiar with its features.
+Also, keep the demo open in a separate window, so you can refer to it while working on the assignment.

 Note the following additions since last time:
 * In the browse list, each movie is accompanied by a paragraph summarizing its plot.